emircankilicaslan/Go-React-SSH-Terminal/README.md

 Targeted Code Assistance: AI was utilized specifically for complex boilerplate sections, such as the initial setup of the WebSocket-SSH bridge and JWT middleware.

-Optimization & Debugging: During development, AI helped in analyzing specific error logs and optimizing real-time data streaming between the backend and frontend.

-Human-Led Development: All AI-generated suggestions were manually reviewed, debugged, and integrated into the final architecture by the developer to ensure system stability and security.